Nastel/tnt4j-streams-zorka/samples/ZorkaConnector/correlators.md

 JKool Cloud accepts variety of correlators into field `correlator`.
-These correlators user to relate Your event data into connected events bundle.
+These correlators user to relate your event data into connected events bundle.

 You set your correlators in the application as session attributes in backing bean: